SnehaJoshi11/Pewlett-Hackard-Analysis/README.md

 	To retrieve this data 3 tables needs to be mearged together 'employee,titles,dept_emp',title with 'INNER JOIN'.
-	- Then query filters by birth_date betwwen ('1965-01-01' AND '1965-12-31') and to_date to include only current values.
+	- Then query filters by `birth_date betwwen ('1965-01-01' AND '1965-12-31')` and `to_date` to include only current values.
 	- It is unique data because we used DISTINCT ON(emp_no).
-	- To ensure most recent valuse we will use 'ORDER BY e.emp_no,ti.from_date DESC'.
+	- To ensure most recent valuse we will use `ORDER BY e.emp_no,ti.from_date DESC`.

 </p>